RebelGuy/chat-mate/projects/server/readme.md

   - `internalErrorType` (`string`): The internal error type that was encountered, for example, the name of the CustomError classes in `/projects/shared/util/error.ts`.
   - `message` (`string`): An optional error message describing what went wrong.

-Note that a `500` error can be expected for all endpoints, but any other errors should be documented specifically in the below sections.
+Note that a `500` error can be expected for all endpoints and a `401` error for endpoints requiring authentication, but any other errors should be documented specifically in the below sections.

 All non-primitive properties of `data` are of type `PublicObject`, which are reusable objects which themselves contain either primitive types or other `PublicObject`s.
 The definitions for these objects can be found in the `/projects/api-models/public` folder and will not be reproduced here.
 Please ensure the Client's model is in sync at all times.